budulinek/arduino-altherma-controller/README.md

 #### Home Assistant

 Arduino Altherma UDP controller is not suitable for Home Assistant.
 As far as I know, it is difficult to parse hex UDP messages in HA.
-Check the table bellow and use another solution (or Node-RED as an intermediary).
+Check the table below and use another solution (or Node-RED as an intermediary).

 #### Node-RED